 When we left the NICU, Gracie was the longest baby they had during the pandemic and for a long time she was the most critical.
 So during our time there we were the veterans trying to offer any tips or support.
 Because of COVID a lot of the opportunities the NICU offered families to connect were on hold.
 The cafeteria was closed off to us so our way of connecting with other families in the NICU was in the designated waiting room.
 It was comforting on both ends to be able to share and hear from people who were in the thick of it also.
 Having a preemie is hard enough but it was even more crazy during a pandemic.
 Feeling isolated in many ways was only amplified.
 I’ve connected with many NICU mamas who have offered us great hope and understanding and I stay in contact with one family who also had their little one in the small baby unit of the NICU.

 One word I use to describe having a baby in the NICU is unnatural.
 If we had to we would go through it all again to have her with us.
-Prematurity affects in the U.S., with black women experiencing preterm birth at a rate of than other women.
+Prematurity affects 1 in 10 babies in the U.S., with black women experiencing preterm birth at a rate of 50% higher than other women.
 I had no idea how common preterm birth and NICU stays are.
 However long any newborn stays in the NICU is, the feelings that come along with that are real and valid.
 No matter the length, nothing prepares you for it.
 And at the same time the miracles you witness in one of the scariest places you’ll ever be will leave you humbled and inspired.
 We are inspired by our miracle baby, every day, and are in awe of the odds she has defied.
 May 9th will mark her first birthday and my second Mother’s Day with her, but this time I'll be able to hold her in my arms.
 Gracie Strong.